Become a UC Master Gardener

 Reliable internet access and an email address are necessary to gain access to class schedules and complete the homework assignments.
 A home printer is desirable.

 In addition to the classroom sessions, Helpline training is required and is included in your first year volunteer hours.
 Training dates are announced prior to the end of the classroom training sessions.

 Core subjects that are covered in the Training Program include:

 Weeds and Invasive Plants

-The 2014 application period has now closed.
-Look for our 2015 application sometime in July 2014.
-As agents of the University of California, all volunteers must be fingerprinted and must pass a statewide Department of Justice criminal background check prior to being accepted into the program.
+As agents of the University of California, all volunteers must be fingerprinted and must pass a state-wide Department of Justice criminal background check prior to being accepted into the program.
 For those of you living in California for less than two years, an FBI background check is required.

 What is the training program fee?

 The fee for the entire course is $325; this fee includes all class materials.
 In addition, a DOJ fingerprinting fee is required of all accepted applicants (about $25 depending on the service provider).